Algebraic Surfaces in Positive Characteristic: (Quasi-)elliptic fibrations

-If the generic fiber $S_\eta$ has arithmetic genus one, and the fiber is not smooth, then the normalization of $S_{\overline{\eta}}$ is $\PP^1_k$ and the singularity is one cusp of arithmetic genus one.
+If the generic fiber $S_\eta$ has arithmetic genus one, and the fiber is not smooth over $k(B)$, then the normalization of $S_{\overline{\eta}}$ is $\PP^1$.
+Also, $S_{\overline{\eta}}$ can have only one singularity, which, by Tate's theorem, must be a cusp of arithmetic genus one.
 Since $(p-1)/2$ divides this genus if $p\geq3$, we find $p=3$ as only solution.
 Thus:

 \begin{Corollary} Let $f:S\to B$ be a fibration from a smooth surface whose generic fiber $S_\eta$ is a curve of arithmetic genus one, i.e., $h^1(S_\eta,\OO_{S_\eta})=1$.
 Then \begin{enumerate} \item either $S_\eta$ is smooth over $k(B)$, \item or $S_{\overline{\eta}}$ is a singular rational curve with one cusp. \end{enumerate} The second case can happen in characteristic $2$ and $3$ only. \end{Corollary}